 At the core of BIM Level 2 is compliance with PAS 1192 - but to focus only on that standard, the scope would be too narrow.
 The added value that many organisations are looking for beyond a 'badge" comes from the LR BIM Level 2 Accreditation Scheme.
 This scheme introduces business best practice principles into the scope of assessment.
 These have been drawn from other accreditation and certification schemes in other sectors which are mostly risk-based.
-This more rounded and comprehensive BIM assessment process is particularly relevant for the supply chain scopes of certification and provide assurance to the tier 1 BIM project providers of the durable of their supply chain as well as process compliance.
+This more rounded and comprehensive BIM assessment process is particularly relevant for the supply chain scopes of certification and provides assurance to the tier 1 BIM project providers of the durability of their supply chain as well as process compliance.

 The Accreditation Process

 The LR BIM Level 2 Accreditation scheme achieves a balance between rigour of assessment and pragmatism - no documentation needs to be provided in advance of the assessment.
 The process is comprised of:

 Gap analysis: Identify any major gaps against the applicable standards and scheme principles

 Gap closure: Agreed-upon measures to address the gaps are performed